tonyh2021/BuddhaSpider/README.md

 $ python start.py
 ```

 Note: Maybe you need breakthrough the GFW.
 Then I will recommend [Lantern](https://getlantern.org/zh_CN/).
+And if so, you need to check the `PROXY` in `settings.py`.

 # Requirements